 3. Every Heart a Doorway (Wayward Children)

-This book focuses on children that end up in magical worlds like Narnia, Neverland, and Wonderland.
+This book focuses on children who end up in magical worlds like Narnia, Neverland, and Wonderland.
 Also, it has a sexual representation in it.
 One of the characters is asexual, and there is an exploration.
 Some people like it and feel that the representation is valid for them, but others do not.

 Author: Seanan McGuire